This post may contain affiliate links. Please read our disclosure policy.

 Tzatziki is a dip or sauce that is found in Southern Europe and the Middle East cuisines.
 It’s made of strained yogurt (or Greek yogurt), cucumbers, garlic, salt, olive oil, sometimes lemon juice, and herbs such as dill, mint, or parsley.

-- Ground beef – Lean ground beef works great for the meatballs.
+- Ground beef – Lean ground beef works great for this Greek meatball recipe.
 Alternatively you could use ground turkey, chicken, or lamb.

 - Panko – I generally use panko as a binder in my meatballs, but you can use breadcrumbs if you prefer.